-The Audit Committee met eight times in 2011.
-The members of the Audit Committee in 2011 were Mr. Brooks, Mr. Foster, Mr. Hehir, Mr. Howell and Mr. Valade, who are each independent, as independence is defined in the rules of the SEC and in the listing standards of the NYSE.
+The Audit Committee met five times in 2012.
+The members of the Audit Committee in 2012 from January 1 to May 16, 2012 were Mr. Brooks, Mr. Foster, Mr. Hehir, Mr. Howell and Mr. Valade.
+From May 16, 2012 to present the members of the Audit Committee have been Mr. Brooks, Mr. Foster, Mr. Hehir, Mr. Fernandez and Mr. Valade.
+Each of the foregoing members of the Audit Committee during 2012, and currently, is independent, as independence is defined in the rules of the SEC and in the listing standards of the NYSE.
 The Board has determined that Mr. Valade, the Audit Committee's Chairman, qualifies as an "audit committee financial expert" as defined in the regulations of the SEC.
-The Board has determined that Mr. Fernandez, who is an independent director as defined in the rules of the SEC and in the listing standards of the NYSE, serve on the Audit Committee for 2012 and that Mr. Howell no longer continue on the Audit Committee and instead will serve on the Compensation Committee for 2012.
-The other members of the current Audit Committee remain the same.